Reformed Presbyterian Global Alliance: History

 Reformed Presbyterians have been referred to historically as "Covenanters" because of their identification with public covenanting in Scotland, beginning in the 16th century.
 In response to Charles I of England's attempts to change the liturgy and form of government in the churches, which the free assemblies and the English Parliament had previously agreed upon, a number of ministers affirmed those previous agreements by signing the "National Covenant" of February 1638 at Greyfriars Kirk in Edinburgh.
 Many signed in their own blood.
 Their cause is reflected in the Blue Banner associated with Reformed Presbyterianism; it proclaims "For Christ's Crown and Covenant," as the Covenanters saw the King’s attempt to revise the liturgy and government of the Church as an attempt to claim its headship from Christ.

 During the First English Civil War (1642–1646), English Parliamentarians defying Charles I and his supporters, the Cavaliers, feared that Charles would secure the support and intervention of the Roman Catholic Confederate Ireland, as the latter in turn feared invasion by the Parliamentarians.
 The Parliamentarians sought the aid of the Scots, with whom they negotiated a treaty, called the "Solemn League and Covenant."
 This covenant obligated the Parliamentarians to reform the Church of England "according to the Word of God, and the example of the best reformed Churches"—i.e., to reform the Church of England along Presbyterian lines.
 In exchange, the Covenanters agreed to support the Parliamentarians against Charles I and the Cavaliers in the Civil War.
 The Solemn League and Covenant also asserted the "crown rights" of Christ as king over both Church and state, and the Church's right to freedom from coercive state interference.

 The majority of the English Long Parliament were amenable to these terms; many MPs were Presbyterians, while others preferred allying with the Scots to losing the Civil War.
 On 17 August 1643, the Church of Scotland (the Kirk) accepted it and on 25 September 1643 so did the English Parliament and the Westminster Assembly.
-Pursuant to the Covenant, the Westminster Assembly drew up the Westminster Standards, including the influential Westminster Confession of Faith, to define and implement Reformed standards of doctrine in the Church of England.
+Pursuant to the Solemn League and Covenant, the Westminster Assembly drew up the Westminster Standards, including the influential Westminster Confession of Faith, to define and implement Reformed standards of doctrine in the Church of England.